skandvj/HW1P2-Frame-Level-Speech-Recognition/README.md

 ### 6. **Run the Cells Sequentially**
    - Execute each cell one by one.
 The notebook is structured to:
      - Load the dataset
-     - Define the model architecture
+     - Define the model architecture, Make sure it is taking 19.43 M parameters
      - Set up the optimizer, loss function, and learning rate scheduler
      - Train the model
      - Evaluate the model's performance on the validation set

 ### 7. **Monitor Training**
-   - While the training process runs, the notebook will output the loss and accuracy for each epoch.
-Ensure your GPU is being utilized if available.
-If training takes too long, consider enabling **mixed precision training** for better efficiency.
+   - While the training process runs, the notebook will output weights and biases.
+Please check out wandb logs.
+- Execute each cell one by one.
+   - Creating wandb run
+      - username = skandv
+      - password =
+      - API key = f9cf09dac50889564c1f8fb34fff472412382ff7
+   - Saving model arch
+   - Displaying Ablations
+   - Testing method
+   - Predictions

 ### 8. **Evaluate the Model**
    - After training, the notebook includes code to evaluate the model on the test set.
 Run the evaluation cells to check accuracy, loss, and other metrics.

 ### 9. **Save or Export Results**
-   - The notebook includes cells to visualize and save model performance (e.g., accuracy plots, loss curves).
-Save any figures or trained model checkpoints as needed.
+   - The notebook includes cells to save the csv file.

----
+   - Once file is created finish the wandb run

 By following these steps, you should be able to run your code and replicate the results generated during development.
 Let me know if you need further clarification!